BCDevOps/devops-requests/.github/ISSUE_TEMPLATE/github_user_access_request.md

 ### Requesting membership to bcgov-c

 These requests are not fulfilled through this issue.
-Typically requesting access to the org is done at the repository collaboration level.
+Typically requesting access to a private repo is done at the repository collaboration level.
 You will need to get in contact with the repo admin for access.
-If you are seeking a new private repository see [Requesting a Private Repository](https://github.com/BCDevOps/devops-requests/issues/new?assignees=caggles%2C+ShellyXueHan%2C+mitovskaol%2C+patricksimonian&labels=github-repo%2C+pending&template=github_repo_request.md&title=)
+If you are seeking to create **a new private repository** see [Requesting a Private Repository](https://github.com/BCDevOps/devops-requests/issues/new?assignees=caggles%2C+ShellyXueHan%2C+mitovskaol%2C+patricksimonian&labels=github-repo%2C+pending&template=github_repo_request.md&title=)

 ## Removing Access

 If you are removing access please **provide responses to all the steps below**.
 All questions are mandatory.

-## Step 1
+### Step 1

 **Are you the Technical Lead?**
 If not, you need to ask your team's Technical Lead role to make this request on your behalf.